Prajwalhn18/simple-calculator/README.md

 </p>

 ## Description

  **Simple calculator** is one of the important small projects to put your skills into test.
 Even though it looks very simple, there is a lot of functionalities that we need to pay attention to.
+ --

- _In this documentation I will be paying more attention towards adding functionality to the design.
-All the codes can be found out in the [simple-calculator](https://github.com/Prajwalhn18/simple-calculator) repository.
+ _All the codes can be found out in the [simple-calculator](https://github.com/Prajwalhn18/simple-calculator) repository.
 And the live version of the app can be found out [here](https://prajwalhn18.github.io/simple-calculator/)_
+ --
+## Downloading Instructions

+_This project can be downloaded dy downloading/cloning the repo to your local machine through Git/ Github desktop.
+And run the index.html in the browser either by opening it or running it directly from the live server from vscode (if installed)._
+--